KintCark/Stable-Diffusion-CCP-Termux-Android/README.md

 Create and activate a virtual environment:

-python3 -m venv comfyui-env
+python3 -m venv sdcpp-env
-source comfyui-env/bin/activate
+source sdcpp-env/bin/activate

 AAAAAA YOO! you can install vulkan now it will use the android graphics for gpu acceleration